Vehicle registration plates of Ontario: Vanity licence plates

 While criteria have existed since the introduction of personalized plates, accusations of excessive zeal led the McGuinty government to set up a review committee in August 2008.
 The eight-member committee meets weekly to review submissions.
 In the first half of 2013, it had rejected 3% of requests.
 Plates have also been withdrawn after issue.

 The COVID-19 pandemic of 2020 brought renewed attention to the work of the Personalized License Plate Review Committee as it rejected personalized plates based on this theme.

 The ownership of plates with graphic elements associated with particular groups, such as veterans or firefighters, may be restricted and require proof of eligibility.

 Personalized plates with two to five characters are also available for motorcycles.

-Veteran Plate
+Veteran plate

-License Plate Graphics
+License plate graphics

 Plates with graphics are also available.
 Graphics first being issued on license plates began in 1996.
 The variety of graphics includes charities, universities, community organizations and popular Ontario sports teams, such as the Ottawa Senators.
 All plates offer the French slogan since 2017.

-Discontinued Graphics
+Discontinued graphics

 Certain graphics have been discontinued and are no longer issued.
 A plate design is considered discontinued once it is no longer offered at ServiceOntario.